php-kitchen/code-specs/README.md

 }
 ```

-Tester also decorates errors output so, for example, if "IncomeCalculator" service from example above will incorrectly calculate income the error output will include following message(example of output in PHPStorm):
+Code Specs also decorates errors output so, for example, if "IncomeCalculator" service from example above will incorrectly calculate income the error output will include following message(example of output in PHPStorm):

 ![picture alt](docs/failed-test.png "Error output")